5 min read

 QuickBooks works well for many small and growing companies, especially when financial needs are relatively straightforward.
 But as operations become more complex, businesses often start looking for better visibility into inventory, reporting, cash flow, and how operations connect back to financial performance.

-Here is a look at the key differences between the two systems, when each one makes sense, and what usually drives the decision to move from one to the other.
+This article looks at the key differences between QuickBooks and Acumatica, when each system makes sense, and what usually drives the move from accounting software to ERP.

 What Each System Is Built For